Stanlazy/sp24_ece425_.release/mp0/GUIDE.md

 Virtuoso is the software that you will use throughout this semester.
 We primarily use it to draw the circuit diagram (schematic), and actually draw the gates (layout).
-In addition, you will launch simulation, DRC (design rule check) and LVS (layout verse schematic) from Virtuoso as well.
+In addition, you will launch simulation, DRC (design rule check) and LVS (layout versus schematic) from Virtuoso as well.

 Before starting Virtuoso, you need a few things: